Multi-set spectral clustering of time-evolving networks using the supra-Laplacian: Introduction

 \textbf{Persistent communities:} In \cite{FroylandKwok2015} the {\it dynamic Laplacian} for graphs subjected to vertex permutations was introduced as a method to detect \textit{persistent} communities in spacetime graphs.
 Define the average adjacency $\smat W^D := \frac{1}{5}\sum_i \smat W^{(i)}$.
 The dynamic Laplacian $\smat L^D$ is the (unnormalised) Laplacian for the weights $\smat W^D$.
 Spectral partitioning is then performed on $\smat L^D$.
 The first eigenvector of $\smat L^D$ corresponding to eigenvalue $0$ is simply $\svect f^D_1 = [1, \dots, 1]^\top$.
 Using a zero threshold on the second eigenvector $\svect f^D_2 = [0.324, \ 0.442, \ 0.324, \ -0.545, \ -0.545]^\top$ reveals the underlying partition composed of vertices $\{1,2,3\}$ and $\{4,5\}$, which is indeed the optimal fixed-in-time cut for this spacetime graph (green dashed line in Fig.~\ref{fig:example} (lower left)).

 \textbf{Evanescent communities:} A fixed-in-time partition cannot reveal the full temporal connectivity information of the spacetime graph.
 We seek communities that are present for substantial portions of time, but \textit{do not necessarily persist through the entire time duration}.
 To capture such transient communities we use the graph Laplacian constructed on a spacetime graph with temporal diffusion along the temporal arcs.
-In the literature, such a construction has been called a \emph{supra-Laplacian}~\cite{Gmez2013,sole2013spectral}.
-We will call it \emph{inflated dynamic Laplacian}, because of its strong relations to the dynamic Laplacian, which we discuss in Thm.~\ref{thm:var} below.
+In the literature, such a construction has been called a \emph{supra-Laplacian}~(\cite{Gmez2013,sole2013spectral}).
+We discuss its strong relations to the dynamic Laplacian in Thm.~\ref{thm:var}.

 A simple example of temporal diffusion is diffusion to nearest neighbours in time.
-The corresponding temporal Laplacian is
+The corresponding \textit{temporal Laplacian} is

-Defining $\smat L^{(i)}$ to be the (unnormalised) Laplacian for the weights $\smat W^{(i)}$, we define by $\slapmat$ the inflated dynamic Laplacian of the spacetime graph shown in Fig.~\ref{fig:example} (upper), where the boldface indicates the spacetime nature of the matrix.
-The inflated dynamic Laplacian $\slapmat$ is given by
+Defining $\smat L^{(i)}$ to be the (unnormalised) Laplacian for the weights $\smat W^{(i)}$, we {denote} by $\slapmat$ the supra-Laplacian of the spacetime graph shown in Fig.~\ref{fig:example} (upper), where the boldface indicates the spacetime nature of the matrix.
+The supra-Laplacian $\slapmat$ is given by